CasuallySleepy/DiscordDataScraper/README.md

 It downloads every file from every channel from a set server.

 ## ATTENTION!
 Your Discord account might get **banned** if you use this script.
-It is against Discord's ToS to automate normal accounts.
+It is against Discord's ToS to automate 'normal' (non-bot) accounts.

 **Use at own risk.**